Zséda

-Adrienn Zsédenyi (born 30 December 1974), known as Zséda, is a Hungarian singer.
+Adrienn Zsédenyi (born 30 December 1974 in Pápa), known as Zséda, is a Hungarian singer.

 Life

 Zséda grew up in Szentes and attended the Mihály Horváth Secondary School where she joined drama and literature groups.
 At 15 years of age, she studied singing with Olga Sík and also learnt to play the violin.
 Zséda acted at the Arany János Theatre, Independent Theatre, Krétakör Theatre, and New Theatre.
 She received an undergraduate degree in social work from the University of West Hungary.

 Career

 Cotton Club Singers (1994–2001, 2020)

 In 1994, Zséda, Gabi Szűcs, Péter Kovács, and Boldizsár László co-founded the Cotton Club Singers.
 They performed at venues including the Buda Park Stage and the Budapest Congress Center.
 Over a six year period, Zséda performed on five albums.
 She left the group in 2001 before the group disbanded in 2009.
 Zséda went on to form White Chocolate and also pursued a solo career.
 In 2020, Zséda planned to participate in a large 25th anniversary concert for the Cotton Club Singers at the Béla Bartók National Concert Hall, but it was cancelled due to the COVID-19 pandemic.